 Back sleepers sleep better on a medium to a firm surface, with hip-cradling comfort and enhanced lumbar support.

 Stomach sleeping is the least common and considered the unhealthiest sleep position.
 Stomach sleeping places large amounts of pressure on the spine, increasing the risk of neck strain and back pain.
 Placing a thin pillow under the hips reduces this pressure.

 Stomach sleepers do best on a mattress with a medium-firm to firm feel, keeping their body resting on the surface without deep sinkage.

 Combination sleepers toss and turn regularly, switching between 2 to 3 sleep positions each night.
 Combination sleepers receive all the benefits of each sleep position, like improved heart health, and the drawbacks, including neck strain.

 Combination sleepers need a medium to medium-firm mattress for consistent spinal alignment no matter the sleep position and a balance of comfort and support.

 Many of the best mattress brands provide sleep trials, return policies, and warranties to reassure customers of a high-quality purchase.

 A sleep trial allows customers to try out a new mattress within the comfort of their own home.
 Sleep trials last between 90 to 120 nights, with some trials requiring customers to keep the bed at least 30-days before accepting returns.
-If the customer doesn’t like the mattress, most mattress companies will pick up and donate the bed before issuing a full refund.
+If the customer doesn’t like the mattress, most mattress companies will issue a full refund.